Gastronomy, its in the genes of Les 3 Vallées

 In the refined atmosphere of the Chalet de la Marine in Val Thorens, by the fireplace or on the terrace, skiers can savour particularly gourmet moments with the dessert buffet signed by the Pastry Chef Xavier Brignon (Vice-Champion of France for desserts 2009 & 2011).

-Three addresses to whet your appetite for the range of pleasures that await you on site.
+Four addresses to whet your appetite for the range of pleasures that await you on site!

 Feel free to have another helping!
 If you plan on a sealskin hike with an elevation difference of less than 1,000 metres for around three hours, you should burn almost 1,000 calories.